ChristianHur/152-081-Programming-in-Python/unit6/practice/README.md

 the program displays the contents.

 ### Part 2
-Write a function *removeMin()* that removes the minimum value from a list without using the `min` function or `remove` method.
+Write a function *removeMin(ten_numbers)* that removes the minimum value from a list without using the `min` function or `remove` method.

 ### Part 3